Vulnerability Assessment of Large-scale Power Systems to False Data Injection Attacks: Introduction

-The contributions of this paper are as follows: \begin{enumerate} \item Introduction of a fourth algorithm that utilizes Benders' decomposition to evaluate vulnerability of large-scale power systems (the other algorithms are included as a baseline to provide fair comparison).
-This algorithm not only sometimes provides the best bound, but also is more computationally efficient compared to the first two algorithms as the system size increases.
-It also has the flexibility to handle any ADBLPs. \item Analysis of line vulnerability that indicates which lines are more vulnerable to the proposed attacks.
-This can be used to identify specific points of vulnerability (Sec. \ref{VulIdentify}). \item Analysis of the impact of overall congestion on vulnerability that helps the system operators better estimate the severity of the attacks (Sec. \ref{OverallCongestion}). \end{enumerate}
+The contributions of this paper are as follows: \begin{enumerate} \item Introduction of a modified Benders' decomposition algorithm to evaluate vulnerability of large-scale power systems. \item Vulnerability analysis of lines that are susceptible to line overflow attacks. \item Analysis of the impact of overall congestion on vulnerability that helps the system operators better estimate the severity of the attacks. \end{enumerate}

-The outline of this paper is as follows.
-Sec. \ref{sec: SE and models} describes the power system measurement and the attack model.
-Sec. \ref{sec:OldAttack} summarizes prior work formulating the bi-level optimization problem and converting it to an MILP.
-Sec. \ref{sec:Methods} introduces the four new algorithms to find bounds on the solution of this optimization problem.
+The remainder of this paper is organized as follows.
+Sec. \ref{sec: SE and models} describes the measurement and attack model.
+Sec. \ref{sec:OldAttack} summarizes prior work formulating the line overflow attack design ADBLP.
+Sec. \ref{sec:Methods} introduces the MBD algorithm to solve the ADBLP.
 Simulation results and concluding remarks are presented in Sec. \ref{sec:Simulation} and \ref{sec:conclusion}, respectively.